deadconvicess/Dc-Cleaner/README.md

 2. Run the loader
 3. type 'start'

-## This software does not use any 3rd party sources
+## This software does NOT use any 3rd party sources